WaterFutures/water-futures-battle/docs/problem/system-description/pumping-stations.md

 Each pumping station contains one or more identical pumps operating in parallel.

 Whenever a new source is opened, participants must define which pump option (selected exclusively from a pre-defined list of available pumps) and how many units are installed at that source's pumping station.
-Similarly, participants can decide to replace pumps at existing locations.
+Similarly, participants can decide to replace pumps at existing locations or add new ones of the same type as installed.

 While a water source's daily outflow is constrained by its nominal capacity, the pumping station's configuration limits the source's peak outflow rate ($m^3/hour$).